MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportlogsystemevent.md

 </dl>
 </td>
 <td width="60%">
 An unsupported (for example, more current) version of the STOR_LOG_EVENT_DETAILS structure was specified.
-When this is returned, LogDetails-&gt;InterfaceRevision is set to the latest supported version.
+When this is returned, LogDetails->InterfaceRevision is set to the latest supported version.

 </td>
 </tr>